happykit/auth-email/README.md

 </details>

-> Check out our [documentation](https://docs.happykit.dev/) in case you want to add HappyAuth to an existing project.
-We provide a convenient CLI which adds the required files to your project in one step.
+> ~Check out our [documentation](https://docs.happykit.dev/) in case you want to add HappyAuth to an existing project.
+We provide a convenient CLI which adds the required files to your project in one step.~
 >
 > **Note:** The documentation site is still under construction.
 In the meantime, you can check out the README at this [commit](https://github.com/happykit/auth-email/blob/740a01395ab517c7e18fbed2751d6fbd5ff12d0c/README.md#setup) for the manual setup instructions.
+You'll need to install `@happykit/auth-email@1.0.0-alpha.3`.

 ### Create a FaunaDB instance